Tree Canopy

 How does Dominion Energy work with the City of Charleston regarding tree trimmings?

-Pruning shall be done by a qualified tree service and performed using the National Arborist Association’s Pruning Standards for Shade Trees.
+The standards require that pruning be done by a qualified tree service and performed using the National Arborist Association’s Pruning Standards for Shade Trees.

 Is Dominion exempt from the city's tree protection requirements?

 Tree trimming work contracted by Dominion is currently carried out by Xylem Tree Experts, a company trained in utility vegetation management.
+However, we have heard from many residents that Xylem Tree Experts often deploy subcontractors who are inconsistent in their approach to trimming.

 Where has undergrounding already taken place in Charleston?

-— Country Club Neighborhood
+• Country Club

-— Country Club Neighborhood II
+• Country Club II

 Still have questions?